HidekiKawahara/VVRPTools/README.md

 This repository is under construction.
 The tools are tentatively connected but may have a lot of issues.
 Thank you for your feedback and patience.

+## Requirement

+MATLAB R2022b or later with Audio Toolbox installed.
+I am using MacbookPro M1 Max to develop.
+I use Windows 11 desktop for testing.

 ## How to start

 Please run the following tool.
 After preparation and acoustic condition measurement, you can launch specialist tools.